aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-using-specified-fonts-subsystem/_index.md

 ## Conclusion

 In this tutorial we learned how to **save OneNote as PDF** while controlling the fonts subsystem in Java with Aspose.Note.
-By following the three approaches—specifying a default font name, loading a custom font file, or using a font stream—you can guarantee consistent font representation across platforms when exporting or saving your OneNote documents.
+By following the three approaches—specifying a default font name, loading a custom font file, or using a font stream—you can guarantee consistent font representation across platforms when **convert .one to pdf** or any other OneNote conversion scenario.

 ---